 Barry succeeds David Crawford, who is retiring from the post after more than 25 years with American Home Shield, a servicer of home warranties with more than 1.3 million customers in 49 states.
 Crawford has been AHS president since 2006.

-AHS is a pioneer in the home warranty industry, serving more than 1.4 million customers across 49 states of America, and is one of the best service provider in America.
+American shield is a pioneer in the home warranty american industry, serving more than 1.4 million customers across 49 states of America, and is one of the best service provider in America.

 The company offers home protection plan, a service contract which covers the repair or replacement of home appliances and components.
 It also offers home care advices in the areas of maintenance, tips and also guides towards aspects involved in buying and selling of homes, inspections etc.